 Here an interesting medical malpractice case out of Tennessee worth discussing that relates to substituting plaintiffs in a medical malpractice case.
 In this case, Holley v.
 Blackett, the Tennessee Court of Appeals allowed common sense to triumph, reversing a trial court’s entry of summary judgment in a wrongful death breast cancer misdiagnosis medical malpractice lawsuit, allowing the minor daughter of a man who died while pursuing claims for his wife’s death to be named as the plaintiff.

 Here are the facts: A husband brings a medical malpractice action on behalf of his wife, alleging her cancer was misdiagnosed and caused her death.
+This is a failure diagnose a stroke case.
 The doctor filed a motion for summary judgment.
 While the motion was pending, the husband dies.
 This is where it gets a little weird.
 Plaintiff’s malpractice attorney has the husband’s daughter substituted as the plaintiff.
 The minor girl was born as the result of an extramarital affair that husband had during his marriage.

-The Tennessee Court of Appeals reverse finding that the amended complaint should relate back because we have the same doctors and the same allegations of malpractice.
+The Tennessee Court of Appeals reversed finding that the amended complaint should relate back because we have the same doctors and the same allegations of malpractice.

 You can find the full opinion in this case here.